ivlmag/simple_wordle_clone/README.md

 - You have six attempts to guess the word.

-- After each attempt you can see, which letters you did guess correctly:
+- After each attempt you can see which letters you did guess correctly:

 "Green" letters are in the right place